Oktaliem/OWASPZAPOdooGauge/README.md

 (i.e Cucumber/JBehave)

 # Purpose
-- This demo/repository is to provide example or framework/model that can be integrated in CICD QA-DevSecOps.
+- This demo/repository is to provide example or framework/model that can be integrated as a part of CICD QA-DevSecOps.
 ```
 https://www.redhat.com/en/topics/devops/what-is-devsecops
 ```